Continuous Multi-line Queues and TASEP: Correlations

-The position of the boxes on the first $n-3$ rows will not matter and we may resort to studying the relative position of the $3n-3$ boxes on the three bottom rows.
-From the inequalities it follows directly that $a_{n,n}=3n-3$ and $a_{n-1,n-1}=3n-4$.
-If $a_{n,n-1}=2n+i-1$ then $a_{n-2,j}=2n+j-3$ for all $i< j\le n-2$.
-The remaining entries form a standard Young tableau (transpose the figure of the inequalities above) with columns of length $n-2,n-2,i$.
+The left system of inequalities comes from the fact that there is no wrapping in the bottom three rows and the second set of inequalities comes from the word starting with $n,n-1\dots$.
+From the inequalities it follows directly that $b_{n,n}=3n-3$ and $b_{n-1,n-1}=3n-4$.
+If $b_{n,n-1}=2n+i-1$ then $b_{n-2,j}=2n+j-3$ for all $i< j\le n-2$.
+The remaining entries, which form the set $\{1,\dots,2n-3+i\}$, form a standard Young tableau (transpose the figure of the inequalities above) with columns of length $n-2,n-2,i$.
 Let $SYT_{n-2,n-2,i}$ denote the number of standard Young tableaux of this type.
-We refer to \cite{EC2} for basic facts about standard Young tableaux including the hook-content formula from which one may deduce that $SYT_{n-2,n-2,i}=\frac{(2n-4+i)!(n-i)(n-i-1)}{i!n!(n-1)!}$.
+We refer to \cite{EC2} for basic facts about standard Young tableaux including the hook-length formula from which one may deduce that $SYT_{n-2,n-2,i}=\frac{(2n-4+i)!(n-i)(n-i-1)}{i!n!(n-1)!}$.
 The rotation gives a factor of $3n-3$ and we get